Soumyabrata/Soumyabrata.github.io/publications.md

 ## Journals

++ S. Kumari, A. C. Yadav, M. Saharia, and S. Dev, Spatio-temporal analysis of air quality and its relationship with COVID-19 lockdown over Dublin, *Remote Sensing Applications: Society and Environment*, 2022.

 + J. Walsh, A. Othmani, M. Jain, and S. Dev, Using U-Net Network for Efficient Brain Tumor Segmentation in MRI Images, *Healthcare Analytics*, 2022.

 + J. Wu, F. Orlandi, D. O'Sullivan, and S. Dev, Link Climate: An Interoperable Knowledge Graph Platform for Climate Data, *Computers and Geosciences*, 2022.